kiritotech/Ar2uino-Reflow-Oven/README.md

 http://kiritotechh.simplesite.com

 Software is modified to work with 1.8" spi instead 1.44".

 Also I created pcb with isolated power supply.

+And I have also left FTDI323 header on, that way you can reprogram reflow controller.

 We have not 2 but 4 versions of software.